hard-nett/docs/docs/guides/contracts/verify-cosmwasm.md

 # Verifying A CosmWasm Code Contract

-Accurate contract execution is essential.
-Fortunately, verifying any smart contract deployed on a blockchain is possible.
+We can verify any contract on chain with a few simple commands.
 Let's consider a practical example: you have an active contract on the blockchain, and you need to determine its code name and version.

 ## Inspect code
 We can query the contract information using the following command: